 To become certified as a sterile processing technician in Michigan, candidates must first choose their desired certifying organization.
 Currently, there are two prominent options: the International Association of Central Service Materiel Management (IAHCSMM) and the Certifying Board for Sterile Processing and Distribution.

 Both organizations test candidates’ proficiency through a certification examination before credentials are issued.
-They also have unique requirements, which usually involve formal education and work experience.
+They also have unique requirements that typically involve formal education and work experience.
 The CBSPD also allows candidates to become certified if they have worked in healthcare product sales related to sterile processing equipment.

 Top Sterile Processing Technician Schools in Michigan